ro-hansolo/rstarexperiment/README.md

 # RStarSolve - Spaghetti Code Experiment for System 2 Thinking

 Basically a complex, weird experiment to test an idea.
 What if we used GPT-4 to help small models through a solution space.
 Please keep in mind this can cost a lot in API costs.

+The goal of uplaoding the code had more to do with inspecting the code itself, and seeing the outputs than givign something people can run.
+I know most of it is spaghetti code, and mostly everyone will find this uselesss.

 ## Project Overview